teobugslayer/AvaloniaCoreRTDemo/README.md

 ## System requirements
 This project is tested only under Windows, and this readme assumes you are using Windows.
 To build this project, you need:

 * Any supported 64-bit edition of Windows.
-CoreRT requires 64-bit Windows and produces only 64-bit Windows apps.
+NativeAOT requires 64-bit Windows and produces only 64-bit Windows apps.
 * Visual Studio.
 VS 20019 Community is free for personal use.
 Get if from [here](https://visualstudio.microsoft.com).
 When installing Visual Studio, select *.NET desktop development* and *Desktop development with C++* workloads.
 To generate native code, NativeAOT requires the native C++ toolchain and Windows SDK.
 This configuration ensures you have them.
 * .Net 5.0 SDK.
 Download it from [here](https://dotnet.microsoft.com/download/dotnet/5.0).
 Note: Make sure that you download and install the *SDK*.
 The runtime is not enough for building apps.